Jeremiahsvaren/30-projects-in-30-days/README.md

 # Break Down of the Days

-~Day 1 - Built a webpage to showcase all of the future projects.
+<strong>Day 1</strong> - Built a webpage to showcase all of the future projects.

-~Day 2 - Choose your faviorte animal, kittens or puppies.
+<strong>Day 2</strong> - Choose your faviorte animal, kittens or puppies.

-~Day 3 - Try to catch the frog from Frog Town!
+<strong>Day 3</strong> - Try to catch the frog from Frog Town!

-~Day 4 - ...
+<strong>Day 4</strong> - Take part in the Browsers War!